hcs42/heapkeeper-old/doc/keyprinciples.rst

 Key Principles
 ==============

-This page contains the key principles that concern the Heapmanipulator and its development.
+This page contains the key principles that concern the Heapkeeper and its development.

 User experience